Gawine History, Family Crest & Coats of Arms

 Early History of the Gawine family

-Another 188 words (13 lines of text) covering the years 1689, 1640, 1679 and 1929 are included under the topic Early Gawine History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gawine research.
+Another 76 words (5 lines of text) covering the years 1689, 1640, 1679 and 1929 are included under the topic Early Gawine History in all our PDF Extended History products and printed products wherever possible.

 Gawine Spelling Variations